Rene-Damm/flux-ml/README.md

 ## Differences/Deviations to/from "The Real Thing"

 - Uses a lexer and thus tokens.
 Means there's reserved words and no context dependence.
+- Is case-*sensitive*.
+The "real" thing isn't.
+- Can handle only a restricted subset of type *argument* expressions.
+Type expressions cannot be applied to arbitrary values; can only be applied to identifiers.
+  * This restriction is to allow the syntax to be parsed with LALR(1).
 - Does not support modules.
 - In fact, does not support more than a single compilation unit.